totipham/pru211m-chase-breakers/README.md

 ## Features

-List the main features and highlights of your game.
-This can include:
+Features and highlights in this game.
+Include:

 - Endless Gameplay: This is an endless running game genre.
 As a result, the game can be played continuously without a conclusion.
 The game only ends when the player loses due to collisions, falling, or getting caught.
 - Randomness in the Game: Platforms are generated randomly and continuously.
 Along with that, accompanying obstacles are also randomly generated.